tab10/PRTCNT/conduction/README.md

 or else default.ini will be read.
 For parallel code, options are given on the command line.

-Serial code is ran by running "python run.py", for the MPI code run "mpirun -np X python mpi_run.py" with X the number of cores available.
+Serial code is ran by running "python run.py", for the MPI code run "mpirun -np X python mpi_run.py" with X the number of cores available. **80** cores seems good, or requesting 10 nodes **exclusively** since a standard node has 8 cores.

 On OU's Schooner, add this line to your .profile:
 `module load OpenMPI mpi4py numpy matplotlib`. `#SBATCH -p 2650` gives a 10 core node, `#SBATCH -p 2670` gives a 12 core node

 ##### References